akshaywaghmare-atlan/atlanhack/docs/ARCHITECTURE.md

 - `app/` - The core functionality of the application.
   - `const.py` - Contains the constants used in the application.
   - `workflow.py` - Contains the implementation of the `SQLWorkflowInterface`.
+- `tests/` - Contains the tests for the application.
+- `frontend/` - Contains the frontend code for the application.